sugarme/tokenizer/README.md

 ## Acknowledgement

-- This project has been inspired and used many concepts from [Python HuggingFace Tokenizers](https://github.com/huggingface/tokenizers).
+- This project has been inspired and used many concepts from [HuggingFace Tokenizers](https://github.com/huggingface/tokenizers).